 FuelRod Swaps…for those with “Founders Status”

 FuelRod once sold their portable chargers for $30 with unlimited free swaps included.
-This policy was changed to charge guests per swap, which led to a class-action lawsuit, which resulted in Disney keeping the free swaps…for SOME of their guests.
+This policy was changed to charge guests per swap, which led to a class-action lawsuit, which resulted in Disney reverting back to free swaps.

-FuelRod swaps are STILL free but you must have “Founders Status” in order to take advantage of this complimentary service, otherwise it’s now a $3.00 swapping fee.
+So as of now, FuelRod swaps are STILL free.
 Of course, you can also bring your own portable chargers if you do not currently have a FuelRod, and there are a few select charging ports throughout the parks.

 What?
 Free souvenirs at Disney World?
 Say it ain’t so!